 Not only does July have the distinction Independence Day, it includes the day on which more US presidents died than any other and the day on which there were more Medals of Honor earned than any other in History.
 On a personal note, it is the month my mother got her first Gold Star in 1966.

 John Adams and Thomas Jefferson, the second and third presidents of the United States, both died on the 50th anniversary of their Signing of the Declaration.
-Then just 5 years later, also on Independence Day, James Monroe, the 5th US president, died bringing the presidential body count for Independence
+Then just 5 years later, also on Independence Day, James Monroe, the 5th US president, died, adding to the presidential body count for Independence Day.

 The Rough Riders made their glorious charge up San Juan Hill in July, but did you know they did it without their horses, they fought shoulder to shoulder with Black Soldiers and 40 Medals of Honor were earned that 1st day of July 1898?